Achal-Kanojia/Remote-File-System-Service/README.md

 ### 1. Client
 - Client.py: Contains the code for the client.
 - UploadFile.txt: The file used for testing the functionality of upd command.
-- dwdSample.txtplain: The file downloaded from the server to the client without any change.
-- dwdSample.txtreverse: The file downloaded from the server to the client with Transpose.
-- dwdSample.txtsubstitute: The file downloaded from the server to the client with Caesar Cipher.
+- dwdSample.txt: The file downloaded from the server to the client with using any of the crypto modes.

 ### 2. Server
 - Server.py: Contains the code for the server.
 - Sample.txt: The file used for testing the functionality of dwd command.